Digital Nomad Exchange

 What do people find most challenging about the culture in El Ayote?

 "Expats in El Ayote often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone may speak English.
 Additionally, the pace of life can be slower than what many expats are used to, which can require a significant adjustment.
 The local cuisine, which is heavily based on corn, beans, and rice, may also be a challenge for those not used to such a diet.
 Furthermore, the lack of certain amenities and services that expats might be accustomed to in their home countries, such as high-speed internet or advanced healthcare facilities, can also pose challenges.
-Lastly, understanding and adapting to local customs and traditions can be difficult for some expats," remarked one foreigner who made the move to El Ayote.
+Lastly, understanding and adapting to local customs and traditions can be difficult for some expats," remarked one member in El Ayote.

 What residency documents or visas did I need if I will be in El Ayote for a while?